 Special Graduation Dates can only be issued on the 15th or last day of the month, and all graduation requirements must be met by the requested date.
 Under no circumstances will a Special Graduation Date be awarded prior to your completion of all clinical rotations and externships.

-To apply for a Special Graduation Date, please submit a written request via myRoss two months prior to your requested date, and include your preferred Special Graduation Date, your most up-do-date clinical schedule, a copy of your signed contract (when applicable), and the date by which you expect to finish your clinical year.
+To apply for a Special Graduation Date, please submit a written request via myRoss 30 days prior to your requested date, and include your preferred Special Graduation Date, your most up-do-date clinical schedule, and the date by which you expect to finish your clinical year.
 You will be notified via email if further information is needed or if your requested date is approved, and approval will be contingent upon meeting all conferral requirements by the approved date.